krajc/cpf_proc/README.md

  #### 1. CALSUM - Summing output files (such as concentration files CONC.DAT) from multiple independent CALPUFF  runs (output from 4).

  ##### a) Create the Input Control Files (CALSUM.INP)
-script: /users/ext33340/python_skripty/generate_calsum_baliky.py.
+script: /users/oko001/cpf_proc/calsum/bin/generate_calsum_baliky.py
 calsum version used : /users/p2828/mod/CALSUM_v7.1.0_L190131/calsum.x

 >[!NOTE]
->The file name of the *.dat file must not be entered as an "absolute path" !!!
+>The file name of the *.dat/*.lst files must not be entered as an "absolute path" !!!

  #####  b) Execute CALSUM